GasserJC/FirestoreUploader/Readme.md

 Now all you need to do is wait for the console to state, 'Finished Upload!!!'

 Barring connection, this will achieve approximately 2500 writes per minute.
-Further versions will attempt to decrease memory consumption (ie: spacial complexity.)
-Which will allow for faster upload times.